-When an employee drives a personal vehicle as part of their job, the company typically reimburses the driver for the cost of the business use of the vehicle.
+[Updated for 2023] What are the tax rules for mileage reimbursements?
 Many employers pay a cents-per-mile rate because it is simple to calculate.
 But it is important to know the IRS rules about taxation of vehicle reimbursements.

 Is a mileage reimbursement taxable income?

 The answer is, it depends.
-Typically, the reimbursement stays non-taxable as long as the mileage rate used for reimbursement does not exceed the IRS standard business rate (.575/mile for 2020).
+Typically, the reimbursement stays non-taxable as long as the mileage rate used for reimbursement does not exceed the IRS standard business rate ($0.655/mile for 2023).
 But this assumes that other rules are being followed to make the reimbursement part of an accountable plan.

 For the vehicle reimbursement to be accountable and non-taxed, you have to demonstrate business use of the mileage being reimbursed.
-This involves keeping an up-to-date record of each business trip – date, destination, mileage.
-In the past mileage logs were often paper records, but now more people use mileage tracking apps designed to automate this process.
+This requires an up-to-date record of each business trip – date, destination, mileage.
+In the past mileage logs were paper records or Excel spreadsheets, but now more people use mileage tracking apps designed to automate the process.

-If the employer pays a mileage rate that exceeds the 2020 IRS business rate, then the amount over 57.5 cents per mile (multiplied by the mileage) will be considered taxable income.
-Similarly, if the company uses the IRS rate or less but does not keep appropriate records to substantiate business use of the vehicle for the reported mileage, then the reimbursement should be taxed.
+If the employer pays a mileage rate equal to or less than the 2023 IRS business rate and properly tracks mileage, the payments are tax-free.
+If the rate exceeds the federal mileage rate, then the amount over $0.655/mile (multiplied by mileage) will be taxable income.
+If the company pays the IRS rate or less but does not keep appropriate records of business mileage, then the reimbursement should be taxed.

-What vehicle expenses does a mileage reimbursement cover?
+What vehicle expenses should a non-taxable mileage reimbursement cover?

-The business mileage rate published each year by the IRS is based on the average costs of owning and operating a vehicle in the U.S. for the previous year.
-Because these costs are averaged from across the country, they apply more to some drivers than others, which can create some problems when it comes to using the IRS mileage rate as a reimbursement tool.
-(It was actually intended to just be used as a tax deduction tool for individuals.)
+The IRS business rate published each year is based on the average costs of owning and operating a vehicle in the U.S. for the previous year.
+Because these costs are averaged from across the country, they apply more to some drivers than others, which can create problems when using the IRS mileage rate to calculate reimbursements.
+(It was actually designed to calculate individual tax deductions.)

-A reimbursement for an employee's use of a personal vehicle should cover the business portion of the following expenses (i.e. whatever percentage of the vehicle use is for work):
+A reimbursement for an employee vehicle should cover the business percentage of the following expenses:

 Vehicle Operation Costs

-Looking at this list, you might realize that some of these costs are higher in certain parts of the country than others.
+Some of these costs are higher in certain parts of the country than others.
 (California's gas prices and Michigan's auto insurance premiums, for example.)
 Should drivers in expensive locations receive the same mileage reimbursement rate as drivers in inexpensive places?
-Let's explore that question.

-The primary problem with using a standard mileage rate for all drivers within an organization is that these drivers do not actually incur costs at the same rate.
+Paying a standard rate like the IRS rate may be tax-free, but it is not problem-free.
+Drivers do not incur costs at the same rate.
 Not only do some live in more expensive areas than others, but some drive a lot more than others.

-In order for a mileage reimbursement to work, a driver has to drive a certain number of miles per month in order to recover that month's portion of the ownership costs of the vehicle.
+In order for a mileage reimbursement to work, a driver has to drive a certain number of miles to cover that month's portion of the ownership costs of the vehicle.
 After reaching that amount, then the mileage-based costs like fuel, oil, and maintenance will start being reimbursed.

 At some point, the mileage multiplied by the mileage rate will exactly equal the combined set of expenses for that month.
-Once the driver reaches that magic number, each mile driven begins to become extra income.
-If the driver never reaches that number, then their costs are not fully reimbursed for that month.
+Once the driver reaches that magic number, each mile driven becomes extra income (tax-free income, by the way!).
+If the driver never reaches that number, however, their costs are not fully reimbursed for that month.

 This is an inequitable situation.
 And if the company has lots of high-mileage drivers, it might even be an unaffordable situation.
 (Especially if they are manually reporting their mileage, allowing extra miles to be buffered in.)

-This puts lots of people in the low-mileage category, which means that a standard mileage reimbursement will not sufficiently cover the business portion of their vehicle ownership costs.
-A different approach is even more important now than ever – one that addresses both ownership and operation costs, that accurately reimburses different employees at different rates based on their location, and that eliminates inequitable discrepancies between reimbursements.
+An employee who drives only 200 miles per month for work will only get reimbursed $131 per month.
+Will this cover gas and insurance costs?
+What about the other work-related vehicle costs?
+A different approach is needed – one that addresses both ownership and operation costs, that accurately reimburses different employees at different rates based on their location, and that eliminates inequitable discrepancies between reimbursements.